dan-iah/Voter-Poll-Management-System/README.md

 To run the program:
 1. Open terminal
-2.1 Change the directory to where the file is stored
+2 Change the directory to where the file is stored
-2.2 Ensure that csv files you want to load are located in the file in which the make, header, function, and main files are loacted.
+3. Ensure that csv files you want to load are located in the file in which the make, header, function, and main files are loacted.
-3. Type: make
+4. Type: make
-4.1 Type: ./mvote -f filename -m hashtablesize
-4.2 OR Type: ./mvote -f filename
+5. Type: ./mvote -f filename -m hashtablesize OR ./mvote -f filename

-Note on 4: the -m flag declaring hash table size is not neccessary as the alternative is that the program increments a num_lines counter whilst getting/going through all the lines in the file, using the total number of lines as the hash table capacity.
+Note on 5: the -m flag declaring hash table size is not neccessary as the alternative is that the program increments a num_lines counter whilst getting/going through all the lines in the file, using the total number of lines as the hash table capacity.
 If -m flag is used, a reasonable size (value following -m flag) is to be selected to allow for sufficient space for voter details to be input into hash table.
 For example for voters50.csv, -m 10 works however, -m 1 does not work.

 There are two main strcutures that allow for the voter management:
 ------------------------------------------------------------------